jesse-lane-ai/flux_image_gen/README.md

 ## Environment Variables

 The application requires a Flux API key for authentication.
-Configure this in your `config.json` file:
+Configure this in your `.env.local` file:

 ```json
 {